tylerharter/cs320/s20/lec/apr22/README.md

 Call `fit` and `score` as we did for `lr` earlier, but instead of `lr`, use your `pipe` object.
 A little better, eh?

+# Remember!

+Please record that you finished this lecture: https://forms.gle/z9oCk4BzvVjdN1aZ6